josesuarez-accenture/openathon-angular/lab-07/README.md

 pm2 start server.js --name open-events-api
 ```

 Now, pm2 has started our API server.
-We can go to our url *http://open-events.site* an see our app on-line with the events form our *db.json*.
+We can go to our url <a href="http://open-events.site" target="_blank"></a>http://open-events.site</a> an see our app on-line with the events form our *db.json*.

 <p align="center">
     <img src="./resources/oef.png" max-width="900">